 Our last LCAP goal focuses on maintaining a positive learning environment where all students and parents feel welcomed, valued, safe and engaged in the academic success of our students.
-Our three-year data shows improvement in our attendance data (95.4% to 97.1 %), although in returning to school and still dealing with COVID-19, our attendance rate has decreased to 94.77% through month 10 of the 2021-2022 school year.
+Our three-year data shows improvement in our attendance data (95.4% to 97.1 %), although in returning to school and still dealing with COVID-19, our attendance rate has decreased to 95.03% through month 9 of the 2022-2023 school year.
 Our suspension rates for all students decreased dramatically with students on distance learning for a majority of the 2020-2021 school year.
+However, with the return to in-person instruction in the 2021-2022 school year, our suspension rate for all students rose to 5.6%.
 The majority of actions associated with this goal have been continued from the 2017-2020 LCAP because our metrics indicate that these actions are positively impacting our students including the Unduplicated Students.
-Since 2016-2017, 631 parents completed a 9-week parent course through the Parent Institute for Quality Education (PIQE) program in English and Spanish (LCAP G3 A1).
+In 2022-2023, 167 parents (up from 128 parents in 2021-2022) completed a 9-week parent course through the Parent Institute for Quality Education (PIQE) program in English and Spanish (LCAP G3 A1).
 These parents mainly represent our LI students and ELL.
 Survey results validate that PIQE provides parents with "the knowledge and the skills to partner with schools and communities to ensure their children achieve their full potential."
-Our LCAP survey data also shows that ParentSquare (LCAP G3A2) is effective in communicating with parents and students including our unduplicated students.
+Our LCAP survey data also shows that Parent Square (LCAP G3A2) is effective in communicating with parents and students including our unduplicated students.
 Other actions in this goal that have had a positive impact on our attendance and suspension rates include increasing our parent participation at our advisory meetings, providing Positive Behavioral Intervention and Support (PBIS) Student incentives, and funding a full-time Attendance Coordinator to assist with improving student attendance.
-Our actions that provide direct support to our students, specifically our ELLs, LI and foster students, include the additional counselor position at all comprehensive sites, mental health services at Countryside High School provided through Youth Services Bureau (LCAP G3 A7), four additional full-time Psychologists (LCAP G3 A8), the Behavior Specialist/Counselor at Tech Prep High School (LCAP G3 A9).
-Safe School Intervention Program focused on Gang Prevention Services (LCAP G3 A5), drug testing and counseling (LCAP G3 A14), an additional LVN (LCAP G3 A12), as well as providing training to staff on how to improve connections between students and create a safe environment (LCAP G3 A10).
-This training results from student survey data indicating that approximately 30% of the students did not feel that there was an adult on campus that cared about them.
+Our actions that provide direct support to our students, specifically our ELLs, LI and foster students, include the additional counselor position at all comprehensive sites, mental health services at Countryside High School provided through Youth Services Bureau (LCAP G3 A7), four additional full-time Psychologists (LCAP G3 A8), the Behavior Specialist/Counselor at Tech Prep High School (LCAP G3 A9), Safe School Intervention Program focused on Gang Prevention Services (LCAP G3 A5), drug testing and counseling (LCAP G3 A14), an additional LVN (LCAP G3 A12), as well as providing training to staff on how to improve connections between students and create a safe environment (LCAP G3 A10).
+This training is necessary because through our LCAP survey data, students indicated that approximately 30% did not feel that there was an adult on campus that cared about them.
 Furthermore, an analysis of our suspension data, reveals that our unduplicated students are suspended most often for drug/alcohol infractions and in need of support in this area.
-The drug counseling will have a positive impact on our students and the suspension data.
+The drug counseling will have a positive impact on our students and the suspension data.(LCAP G3 A14).
 Based on the data from our LCAP surveys and the number of students who have been referred for Socioemotional services, there is also a need for the addition of full-time social workers (LCAP G3 A11) and expanding our Intervention Resource Classrooms to all of our comprehensive sites (LCAP G3 A15).
 Both of these actions have been added to Goal 3 of the LCAP for 2021-2024.